BilbyHouse/Beast-Hunter/RULES.md

 - Poison Arrow - SHOOT: Place next to any nest along with another card from hand.
 When you make a hunt at that nest and it is flipped, before resolving FLIP effetcs, kill all cards matching the suit of the card accompanying poison arrow.
 - Javelin - SHOOT: Discard along with another card. reveal and discard cards from the top of a nest to the middens, unitl a card matching the accompanying card's suit is revealed.
 That card is returned to the top of the nest.
 - Caltrops - TRAP: When a beast roams, kill it and discard caltrops.
 - Poisoned Bait - TRAP: Play alongside another card from hand. roaming beasts of that card's suit are killed blindly.
-Discard Poisoned Bait when the Beasts score (even if the scored nest is 0 points).
+Discard Poisoned Bait if the Beasts score (even if the scored nest is 0 points).
-- - Rolling Boulder - TRAP: When a beast roams, kill it and all beasts in any nest it was roaming to.
-Discard Rolling Boulder when the Beasts score (even if the scored nest is 0 points).
+- - Rolling Boulder - TRAP: When a beast roams, kill it and all beasts in any nest it was roaming to, then discard Rolling Boulder.
+Discard Rolling Boulder if the Beasts score (even if the scored nest is 0 points).
 - Limbs - KIT: +1 power to kit.
 - Breath - KIT: +2 power to kit.
 - Viscera - KIT: +3 power to kit.